 Disability Services seeks to support students in developing skills, learning about resources, and gaining the confidence needed to maintain a balanced and independent lifestyle that is essential to meeting individual, career and life objectives.
 Smith's commitment to providing accommodations and services is balanced with a humanistic and developmental approach that requires student engagement and responsibiity in the accommodation process.

-Converting documents to digital or audio formats make them more accessible to students with visual impairments and learning disabilities and assure equitable access for all learners.
-Use this site to convert your documents!
+Converting documents to digital or audio formats make them more accessible to students with visual impairments, learning disabilities, Attention Deficit, and anyone struggling with reading by creating equitable access for all learners.
+Use this site to quickly convert your scanned or existing electronic documents!

 Laura Rauscher, Disability Services Director and Jeannette Landrie, Disability Coordinator for Academic Access, have weekly drop in hours when anyone can stop in without an appointment.
 Appointments can be made by calling (413) 585-2071 or by email to ODS@smith.edu.